AkbarHabeeb/50_days_Coding/README.md

 # 50_days_of_Coding
-Daily one mathematical logical program(Java) and one data structure program
+//Daily one mathematical logical program(Java) and one data structure program

 ##### Day 1 : Program to find whether kth bit is set or not
 ##### Day 2 : Finding the nearest multiple of 10